Hiking in Portugal

 - The green mountains in Sistelo – Arcos de Valdevez.
-This rural village is called “Little Tibet” because of agricultural terraces.
+This rural village is called “Little Tibet” because of its agricultural terraces.
 This trail is a mix of wooden walkways and Roman roads.
-During the walk, you will listen to the river and birds’ sounds.
+You will listen to the river and birds’ sounds during the walk.

 - Wooden boardwalks alongside sandy beaches – Povoa de Varzim (fisherman’s trail Portugal).
-Along the trail, you will see small groups doing the Portuguese Camino Coastal Way.
+You will see small groups doing the Portuguese Camino Coastal Way along the trail.
 That is the most popular trail of the Portuguese Way of Saint James.
 Perfect moment for those looking to capture the essence of the Camino!
-It is a nice walk, delicious food, and wine.
+It is a nice walk, with delicious food and wine.
 You can meet pilgrims and share your experience in a unique atmosphere along the Atlantic ocean.